Jennifer Aniston says a 'whole generation' now finds 'Friends' offensive - Local News 8

 The actress was promoting her new Netflix film “Murder Mystery 2,” costarring Adam Sandler, when the topic came up.

-“Comedy has evolved, movies have evolved,” Aniston told AFP in Paris, according to Yahoo.
+“Comedy has evolved, movies have evolved,” Aniston told AFP in Paris, where the film is set.

 “Now it’s a little tricky because you have to be very careful, which makes it really hard for comedians, because the beauty of comedy is that we make fun of ourselves, make fun of life,” Aniston said.